 The application has included a Geo-Environmental Assessment (GA) by deltasimons dated September 2021.
-The Authority's Environmental Protection Officer has no objections subject to conditions due to the GA recommending that a remediation strategy is prepared in relation to the re-use of topsoils.
+The Authority's Environmental Protection Officer (EPO) has no objections subject to conditions due to the GA recommending that a remediation strategy is prepared in relation to the re-use of topsoils.
+Following written discussion with the agent and EPO the original condition has been amended to include "for the re-use of existing topsoil".